 This applies for applicants who complete their bachelor's degree in the spring semester they are applying for studies.
 You must document the results from the first semesters you have completed until the date of application.

 Local applicants who must complete a language test in the period of application must upload the official results within 1 July for admission to PPU, master degrees and further studies.
 This late submission deadline does not apply to studies with the application deadline 5 February, which require work experience for admission.

 Applicants to programmes which require work experience for admission, which have the application deadline 5 February, must upload all documentation within latest 10 February.

 It is possible to apply on the basis of prior qualification to several of our studies.
-You must apply within 1 March.
+You must apply within 1 March to most programmes.
+Note that some programmes might have earlier deadlines.
 Read more about prior qualification.